 Technologies owned by pre-dynastic priests and pharaohs allowed them to develop abilities equal to those of the gods, as the knowledge how to achieve this properly were, according to the texts, received in ancient times from the "gods who came from the heavens, lived on Earth for some time and talked to the people in the same language".

-The "Wands of Horus" project is dedicated to study technologies received from the "gods", which allowed the ancient Egyptian priests and pharaohs, overcoming the "boundary of death", to comprehend the mystery of the mechanism of reincarnation, attain knowledge of oneself and the surrounding world, as well as, by touching "eternity", perceive the concept of the evolution of the Universe.
+The "Wands of Horus" project is dedicated to study technologies received from the "gods", which allowed the ancient Egyptian priests and pharaohs, overcoming the "boundary of death", to comprehend the mystery of the mechanism of reincarnation, attain knowledge of oneself and the surrounding world, as well as, by touching "eternity", to perceive the concept of the evolution of the Universe.

 "Wands of Horus", with which the priests and pharaohs did not part throughout their lives, were harmonizers of the two main energy flows, the Egyptians called "BA-KA".